Ana06/AI/README.md

 # AI

 Several projects for the Artificial Intelligence course, with topics such as Recommender and Rule-based Systems, Ontologies and Natural Language Processing.
-This project was done during a university course (Artificial intelligence) and finished in June 2015.
+This project was done during a university course (Artificial intelligence) and finished in May 2015.

 ## Natural Language Processing - Prolog